mwiget/f5xc-uc01/README.md

-# F5 XC Use Case 01
+# F5 XC Use Case with direct connect and express route

 ```
 +--------------+ +--------------+  +--------------+ +--------------+  +-------------+ +-------------+